Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

 Kechris and two of the authors~\cite{Kechris.Nies.etal:18} determined the complexity of the topological isomorphism relation on certain classes closed subgroups of $\S$.
 They used the setting of Borel reducibility between equivalence relations $E$ and $F$ on Borel spaces $X$ and $Y$, respectively: $E$ is Borel reducible to $F$, written $E\le_B F$, if there is $f\colon X \to Y$ such that the preimage of any Borel set in $Y$ is Borel in $X$, and $x_0 E x_1 \LR f(x_0) F f(x_1)$ for each $x_0, x_1 \in X$.
 See e.g.\ \cite{Gao:09} for background on Borel reducibility.

-In this paper, all topological groups will be separable, and all isomorphisms between them will be topological.
-One result in~\cite{Kechris.Nies.etal:18} addresses the compact subgroups of $\S$; note that up to isomorphism these are the separable profinite groups.
+In this paper, all topological groups will be separable and all isomorphisms between them will be topological (that is, both the isomorphism and its inverse are continuous).
+One result in Kechris et al.~\cite{Kechris.Nies.etal:18} addresses the compact subgroups of $\S$; note that these are the separable profinite groups.
 Their result states that the isomorphism relation for compact subgroups of $\S$ is Borel equivalent to the isomorphism relation between countable graphs.
 In particular, it is properly analytic.

-Cameron~\cite{Cameron:90} called a closed subgroup $G$ of $\S$ \emph{oligomorphic} if for each $n$, its natural action on $\omega^n$, the set of $n$-tuples of natural numbers, has only finitely many orbits (these will be called $n$-orbits).
-Note that this is not a group theoretic property; rather, it depends on the group action, and hence on the embedding of the group into $S_\infty$.
+A closed subgroup $G$ of $\S$ is called \emph{oligomorphic} (see~\cite{Cameron:90}) if for each positive natural number~$n$, its canonical action on $\omega^n$, the set of $n$-tuples of natural numbers, has only finitely many orbits (these will be called $n$-orbits).
+Note that this is not a group theoretic property; rather, it depends on the group action and hence on the embedding of the group into $S_\infty$.
 The oligomorphic groups are precisely the automorphism groups of $\omega$-categorical structures with domain the set of natural numbers.
-They are in a sense opposite to compact subgroups of~$\S$, which are characterised by the condition that for each $n$, each $n$-orbit is finite.
-For background on oligomorphic groups we refer the reader to~\cite{Cameron:90}, and also Tsankov~\cite{Tsankov:12}.
+They are, in a sense, opposite to compact subgroups of~$\S$, which are characterised by the condition that for each $n$, each $n$-orbit is finite.
+For background on oligomorphic groups we refer the reader to~\cite{Cameron:90}, and also to Tsankov~\cite{Tsankov:12}.

 We show that the isomorphism relation between oligomorphic groups is far below graph isomorphism: it is Borel reducible to a Borel equivalence relation with all classes countable.
 This property of an equivalence relation on a Polish space is called ``essentially countable".